 The Church is nearing the end of the Easter season.
-Depending on where you live, the Solemnity of the Ascension will be celebrated this Thursday or Sunday, and the following Sunday will close the Easter season with the Solemnity of Pentecost.
+Depending on where you live, the Solemnity of the Ascension will be celebrated last Thursday or Sunday, and this Sunday closes the Easter season with the Solemnity of Pentecost.
 The next day begins Ordinary Time, but first with a newer feast of Our Lady, the Memorial of Mary, Mother of the Church.

 In both hemispheres we are experiencing a shift in seasons.
 In the Northern Hemisphere it is a shift into the season of summer, and also an ending of the school year.
 With the shift of seasons of nature comes a shift of our liturgical seasons.
 Pentecost ends the Easter Season.
 The green vestments of Ordinary Time return except for the next two Sundays.
 The Liturgy changes into the prayers of Ordinary Time with breaks with certain feasts.
 To me it mirrors a bit of what our summer time will be: vacation, family times, abbreviated schedules, intense camp or study times, time for rest, and time for projects.
 It’s not a time of one focal point, but interspersed with different activities or events, like the feasts of Ordinary Time in the summer.

 The month of July has no solemnities.
 This June will have five solemnities.

 I did want to mention a few liturgical notes for the month:

 - The Pentecost Ember Days begin the Wednesday after Pentecost; they occur on June 3rd, 5th, and 6th

 - Although not a solemnity on the General Roman Calendar, I’ve included a note on St. Anthony of Padua because I will be celebrating with Franciscans, which makes it a local celebration of a Solemnity.